maddinkunze/handcode/README.md

 ##### Filename:

 This is the name (and path) of the text file, whose content will be used for the synthesis.
 If it is located within the data subdirectory it will simply show the filename, otherwise the whole path will be displayed.
 You can select your own text files or write in the large text input below to change the data that will be converted to gcode.
-> :warning: **Warning**: If you are editing after opening a text file, starting the conversion process will write the changes in the opened file.
-This may lead to data loss so please verify you are editing the correct file before each conversion.
+> :warning: **Warning**: If you are editing after opening a text file, starting the conversion process will apply your changes to the open file.
+This may lead to unexpected data loss so please verify you are editing the correct file before each conversion.

 ##### Export extension: